pfalcon/notes-pico/README.rst

 * Filesystem
 * SQLite3

-As a first step towards portability to MicroPython microcontroller versions, the default backend for the package installed from PyPI via the commands in the previous section is BTree database.
+As a first step towards portability to Pycopy microcontroller versions, the default backend for the package installed from PyPI via the commands in the previous section is BTree database.
 The notes are stored in ``notes.db`` database file of the current